lt-www/www-ltr/data/md/video.md

 </div>
 <div class="yt-txt">
 <a href="?v=A_r7HWTzuT4">Falling</a><br />
-Work in progress with Hamish Stuart, filmed by ABC Southeast, Bimbaya June 2010
+'Work in progress with Hamish Stuart', ABC Southeast, Bimbaya, June 2010
 </div>
 </div>